Weichselian glaciation

-The Weichselian glaciation is the regional name for the Last Glacial Period in the northern parts of Europe.
-In the Alpine region it corresponds to the Würm glaciation.
+The Weichselian glaciation is the glaciation of the northern parts of Europe in the Last Glacial Period.
+It corresponds to the Würm glaciation in the Alpine region.
 It was characterized by a large ice sheet (the Fennoscandian ice sheet) that spread out from the Scandinavian Mountains and extended as far as the east coast of Schleswig-Holstein, northern Poland and Northwest Russia.
 This glaciation is also known as the Weichselian ice age (Weichsel-Eiszeit), Vistulian glaciation, Weichsel or, less commonly, the Weichsel glaciation, Weichselian cold period (Weichsel-Kaltzeit), Weichselian glacial (Weichsel-Glazial), Weichselian Stage or, rarely, the Weichselian complex (Weichsel-Komplex).

 In Northern Europe it was the youngest of the glacials of the Pleistocene ice age.
 The preceding warm period in this region was the Eemian interglacial.
 The last cold period began about 115,000 years ago and ended 11,700 years ago.
 Its end corresponds with the end of the Pleistocene epoch and the start of the Holocene.
 The German geologist Konrad Keilhack (1858–1944) named it using the German name (Weichsel) of the Vistula in present-day Poland.